wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 # Future directions

-!!!TODO Finish this

-It would be nice to fly around inside this mountain dentograph, and be able to see what the peaks indicate as you go by, perhaps with little flags or labels on the mountains.
-It's possible to make an interactive version but R is not as advanced as Processing or other tools for real game-like behaviour.
-Perhaps it would be possible to run around a library's collection in a system built for a gaming platform?

-persp3d is a 3D version of persp that allows you to rotate and zoom the image.
-The arguments are the same but the experience is very different.
-Try it.
+!!!
+Introductory sentence.

+Being three-dimensional, there are more possibilities for the mountain dentographs.
+Perhaps in some other language such as Processing, or on some kind of gaming platform, it would be possible to fly around inside the mountain dentograph, exploring the collection and seeing flags or labels on the mountains to identify what LC number or subject they represent.
+In R some interactivity is possible with the `persp3d` command, which makes it possible to rotate and zoom the image.
+The arguments are the same but the experience is very different from `persp`.
+Run this to try it:

     > library(rgl)
     > persp3d(utoronto.table, theta = -5, phi = 20,